 - Reach up to 2 km based on practical cabling design such as structured cabling or point-to-point cabling.

 100G CWDM4 vs. 100G CLR4 Optical Module: What Are Differences?

-According to the above introductions to them, the differences between QSFP28 CWDM4 and QSFP28 CLR4 can be concluded(by comparison in the form of table shown as below).
-Generally speaking, their main difference is that the 100G CLR4 optical module can be used for both fiber links with forward error correction (FEC) functions and fiber links that do not have forward error correction (FEC) functionality.
-For the fiber link that have forward error correction (FEC) functions, 100G CWDM4 QSFP28 and 100G CLR4 QSFP28 optical module can be used together; while in the fiber links without forward error correction (FEC) functions, 100G CLR4 optical module can also maintain performance of low latency and low power, which makes it more popular in high-performance computing, high-frequency transactions and other areas.
+According to the above introductions to them, the differences between QSFP28 CWDM4 and QSFP28 CLR4 can be concluded(by comparison in the form of the table shown as below).
+Generally speaking, their main difference is that the 100G CLR4 optical module can be used for both fiber links with forwarding error correction (FEC) functions and fiber links that do not have forward error correction (FEC) functionality.
+For the fiber link that has forward error correction (FEC) functions, 100G CWDM4 QSFP28 and 100G CLR4 QSFP28 optical module can be used together; while in the fiber links without Forward Error Correction (FEC) functions, 100G CLR4 optical module can also maintain performance of low latency and low power, which makes it more popular in high-performance computing, high-frequency transactions, and other areas.

 By comparison, it seems that the similarities are more than differences between 100G QSFP28 CWDM4 and 100G CLR4.
-But anyway, both of them are the most cost-effective solution for 2km transmission application in data center.
-With respect to which one is better
+But anyway, both of them are the most cost-effective solution for 2km transmission application in the data center.